Coder-PinkuModi/Coder-PinkuModi/README.md

 ## 🚀 Fullstack Web Developer (MERN Stack)

 ### About Me
-Hey from <b>Pinku Modi</b>, a web developer- started with frontend technologies, and now I'm diving deep into backend development with the MERN stack.
+I am a <b>Web Developer</b>- started with frontend technologies, and now I'm diving deep into backend development with the MERN stack.
 I'm passionate about creating efficient and scalable web applications.

 ### 🛠️ Skills